Cloudera: History

+In January 2020, former Hortonworks CEO Rob Bearden was appointed as Cloudera's CEO.

+In October 2021, the company went private after an acquisition by KKR and Clayton, Dubilier & Rice in an all cash transaction valued at approximately $5.3 billion.

+In October 2023, R2 Solutions LLC filed a civil complaint against Cloudera in the United States District Court for the Western District of Texas for patent infringement.
+That same month, StreamScale won a $240 million jury verdict against Cloudera for patent infringement.

+In June 2024, Cloudera acquired Verta, an AI startup specializing in managing large language models.
+This followed Cloudera's launch of a SaaS data lakehouse and was positioned as a way to strengthen operational AI capabilities.

 Products and services

 Cloudera provides the Cloudera Data Platform, a collection of products related to cloud services and data processing.
 Some of these services are provided through public cloud servers such as Microsoft Azure or Amazon Web Services, while others are private cloud services that require a subscription.
 Cloudera markets these products for purposes related to machine learning and data analysis.

+Cloudera has adopted the marketing term "data lakehouse," which derives from a combination of the terms "data lake" and "data warehouse."